 \section{Abstract}

 A simple graph $G$ with maximum degree $\Delta$ is \emph{overfull} if $|E(G)|>\Delta \lfloor |V(G)|/2\rfloor$.
 The \emph{core} of $G$, denoted $G_{\Delta}$, is the subgraph of $G$ induced by its vertices of degree $\Delta$.
 Clearly, the chromatic index of $G$ equals $\Delta+1$ if $G$ is overfull.
 Conversely, Hilton and Zhao in 1996 conjectured that if $G$ is a simple connected graph with $\Delta\ge 3$ and $\Delta(G_\Delta)\le 2$, then $\chi'(G)=\Delta+1$ implies that $G$ is overfull or $G=P^*$, where $P^*$ is obtained from the Petersen graph by deleting a vertex (Core Conjecture).
 The goal of this paper is to develop the concepts of ``pseudo-multifan'' and ``lollipop'' and study their properties in an edge colored graph.
-These concepts and properties are of independent interests, and will be particularly used to prove the Core Conjecture in a subsequent paper.
+These concepts turn out to be powerful tools in edge coloring graphs with a small core degree.

 \textbf{MSC (2010)}: Primary 05C15\\ \textbf{Keywords:} Overfull graph, Multifan, Kierstead path, Pseudo-multifan, Lollipop.